ofluffydev/pythonCourse/docs/introduction-to-python/installing-python.md

 python --version
 ```

-If Python is not installed or you want to install a different version, follow these steps:
+If Python is not installed, or you want to install a different version, follow these steps:

 1. Open the terminal.
 2. Use the package manager specific to your Linux distribution to install Python.
 For example: